LibreQoE/LibreQoS/README.md

 * Working on stats feature
 ## Requirements
 * Requires XDP-CPUMAP-TC. <a href="https://github.com/rchac/LibreQoS/tree/main/v0.9-alpha">See here</a> for details.
+* Requires kernel version 5.12 or above. <a href="https://ubuntuhandbook.org/index.php/2021/04/linux-kernel-5-12-released/">Tip</a> for installing kernel verion 5.12.
-* Only works on dedicated linux machine at the moment, not on VMs.
+* Only works on dedicated linux machines at the moment, not on VMs.
 Will soon work on VMs once <a href="https://www.spinics.net/lists/bpf/msg42260.html">this patch</a> is part of the mainline linux kernel.

 # v0.8
 ## Features